SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - `WebGPUDeviceContext<TPixel>` wraps a shared or caller-owned device and queue and creates native-only or hybrid frames and canvases over external textures
 - `WebGPUNativeSurfaceFactory` is the low-level escape hatch for caller-owned native targets

-Those types all exist to get a `DrawingCanvas<TPixel>` over a native WebGPU target, sometimes paired with a CPU region through `HybridCanvasFrame<TPixel>`.
+Those types all exist to get a `DrawingCanvas<TPixel>` over a native WebGPU target.
 Once the canvas flushes, `WebGPUDrawingBackend` becomes the execution boundary.

 The support probes also live outside the backend: